stevenfollis/ee-workshop/README.md

 ![](./images/kube-java-lb.png)

-There will be a link for the public url where the service on port 8080 is exposed.
+There will be a link for the public url where the service on port 32770 is exposed.
 Click on that link, add `/java-web/` at the end of the url.
 You should be led to the running application.

-> If the port in the URL is not `8080`, for example `33871`, then the Azure Load Balancer named `apps` needs to be re-configured.
-[Create a probe](https://docs.microsoft.com/en-us/azure/load-balancer/tutorial-load-balancer-standard-public-zonal-portal#create-a-health-probe) and [load balancer rule](https://docs.microsoft.com/en-us/azure/load-balancer/tutorial-load-balancer-standard-public-zonal-portal#create-a-load-balancer-rule) for the given port to allow traffic into the cluster on the designated port.

 ![](./images/kube-running-app.png)